Features

 Using Event Versions to Display the Allowed Range

 The JavaScript Scheduler component can display one or more previous versions of each event.
-The event versions are read-only bars that are displayed outside of the main event box.
-The versions can be displayed above or below the main event (see eventVersionPosition property).
-The version elements are styled separately using CSS - the default theme uses a striped background to visually separate them from the main events.
+The version bars are read-only and appear outside of the main event box.
+You can place them above or below the event using the eventVersionPosition property.
+The default theme uses striped styling so the version stays visually separate from the active event.

-The main purpose of this feature is to display the original plan in addition to the current position so the users can see how the plan has changed.
+The main purpose of this feature is to display the original plan together with the current position so users can see how the schedule has changed.

 id: 1,